The effect of responsive website design on SEO

 But if we design a separate site for the mobile version, the URL and HTML codes for the mobile version are different from the understanding intended for the computer.
 For this reason, Google has to perform several checks and indexes for different versions of the site.
-This harms your website's Google ranking.
-Another reason Google supports responsive site design because all website content is located on a URL, allowing visitors to connect to the site and its pages easier.
+This harms your website’s Google ranking.
+Another reason Google supports responsive site design is because all website content is located on a URL, allowing visitors to connect to the site and its pages easier.

 For example, consider sharing a story from a website designed for mobile on a social page such as Facebook.
 Nowadays, if someone with another device, such as a computer, sees a link shared by you, the content will be displayed in a format designed for mobile, which is not attractive to the user at all.

 Making attractive pages for mobile visitors increases their satisfaction and more use of the site.
 Creating gorgeous buttons and links and a stylish look can be very effective in encouraging users to join the site.
 This is very effective in SEO and site optimization.